Indautxu: History

 Indautxu was a predominantly rural area of the former elizate of Abando until its annexation to the city of Bilbao in 1870.
 Starting in the late 19th century, and as the influence of neighbouring city of Bilbao grew bigger with the construction of the ensanche in former Abando lands, Indautxu began to be populated by wealthy families coming from the industrial bourgeoisie of the province, giving way to the construction of many villas.
 In 1907 Indautxu was finally integrated into Bilbao's urban fabric as part of its ensanche.

 In 1918 the city opened the Monumental School of Indautxu, the largest public school of the city at the moment with room for more than 800 children.
 In 1924 the SD Indautxu, the local football team, was founded.
 During the decades of 1950 and 1960 Indautxu experimented a substantial population growth which amidst a real estate speculation caused the demolition of most of its historical villas and the construction of large apartment buildings on their place.
 By the beginning of the 21st century, very few remained.

 Geography

 Indautxu is located on the left bank of the estuary of Bilbao, in a large plain.
-Alongside Abando, it is one of the few completely flat quarters of the city.
+Like the rest of the Abando district, is one of the few completely flat quarters of the city.
 Indautxu borders the district of Deusto to the north across the river, Basurto-Zorroza to the west, Errekalde to the south and the quarter of Abando to the east.